SixFry/GDA1-108571/README.md

 ## Introduction to Pandas DataFrames – Replicating an article in Markdown

 1. `Pandas.ipynb`
-    * Jupyter Notebook containing the structure and contents of the arcticle website
+    * Jupyter Notebook containing the structure and contents of the article website
     * Contains all Python code examples with outputs
 2. `Pandas.webp`
     * Picture for the website